Click here to read our Autumn 2020 Newsletter

 Tom has been leading youth sessions outside awith our young people who have been harvesting fruit in the garden, weeding and planting spring bulbs in our planters.
 They have left hand drawn markers so that we know who had the “green fingers” and what is growing.

 We are so glad of our outside spaces at this time that enable people to be together while maintaining social distancing guidance.
 Being outside in nature really helps with stress and anxiety and we have been blessed with glorious sunshine this autumn.

-We are hosting our second luncheon club next week and would love to see you there.
+We are hosting our second luncheon club on Wednesday and are fully booked!
 It is fish and chips – perfect for a sunny September day.
 We are looking forward to meeting and greeting our diners and hearing their news.

 The sun shone and it was good to be back in the fresh air again with another socially distanced walk on Wednesday 9 September.
 This one was led by Roger with Penny as back stop and she came back to the office with a big smile and some great photos of the group in action.

 Walking for Health is a great way to get some exercise and make new friends in our lovely town.
 Just turn up at the rear car park of the Civic Centre for 10am on a Wednesday morning.
 You will be made very welcome.